Government of Canada

 Applications submitted to SSHRC that would be more appropriately evaluated by NSERC or CIHR will not be accepted.
 In such cases, applicants may be required to submit a new application to the appropriate agency.

-Applicants working in research areas where boundaries overlap are advised to state clearly in all applications for funding why they believe their proposals are appropriate for support by the agency to which they are submitting their application.
+Applicants working in research areas where boundaries overlap are advised to state clearly in all applications for funding why they believe their proposals are primarily appropriate for support by the agency to which they are submitting their application.

 Such applicants should contact the research services office at their institution for guidance.
-In addition, they should seek the advice of the appropriate program officer in charge of the program to which they are applying.
+In addition, they should seek the advice of the appropriate program officer in charge of the program to which they are considering applying.

 General Guidelines for the Eligibility of Subject Matter at SSHRC